Last Updated on January 10, 2022

 - The Juice of 1 Lemon: Typically, I pick one rolling around the sidewalk from one of the many neighborhood trees, but you can get them package free at your farmers market or any grocery store.

 - 2 Tablespoons of Hydrogen Peroxide: This is one of the few things I still buy in packaging.

 - 1 Tablespoon of Castile Soap: I really like Dr. Bronner’s Peppermint soap.
 You can get your bottles refilled at Whole Foods, Berkeley Bowl, or Rainbow.

 - 1 Gallon of VERY hot water

 Agitate them and let them sit for a couple of hours.
-Ring them out under cool running water and hang to dry in the sun.
+Ring them out under cool running water and hang them to dry in the sun.

-You’ll be left with very white clothes!
+You’ll be left with whiter whites!

 why does this work?

 Hot water helps brighten whites.
 Lemon juice and hydrogen peroxide are natural bleaching agents.
 Combined with the whitening power of the sun – you have a win, win, win combo!